 all-purpose flour (or gluten-free substitute) as needed to thicken batter, plus 1/3 cup for coating the falafel balls

 canola oil, for frying (not needed if you are going to bake the falafel)

 3/4 cups (173g) full fat Greek yogurt

 1/4 cup (60g) full fat sour cream

 1/2 cup grated cucumber (not peeled, but de-seeded after cutting in half lengthwise)

 Preheat your oven to 425 degrees F if you are going to bake the falafel instead of frying.
 Prepare a baking sheet by greasing lightly or lining with parchment paper.

 Blend together all falafel ingredients (except flour and canola oil) in a large food processor.
 If the dough seems sticky, add a little flour, 1 tablespoon at a time, and mix.
 If you have the time, refrigerate the batter for 30 min before forming the falafel balls.

 Scoop 1/3 cup flour onto a plate or shallow bowl.
 Form falafel batter into approximately 1.5 inch rounds and roll lightly in the flour to coat the outside.
-TIP: I find it’s easier to scoop some batter with a spoon and drop it into the flour before attempting to roll into a ball.
+TIP: Because the batter is fairly wet, I find it’s easier to scoop some batter with a spoon and drop it into the flour before attempting to roll into a ball.

 BAKED FALAFEL: Place falafel on the prepared baking sheet and bake for 30 min, flipping them over halfway through.
 They should be golden brown when finished cooking.